AaltoSciComp/scicomp-docs/triton/apps/gcc.rst

 System compiler is installed only on the login node.
 Other versions of GCC are installed as modules and are all part of one of our software stacks.
-To make them availabe, you need to first load the appropriate software stack module.
+To make them available, you need to first load the appropriate software stack module.
 Versions labeled "default" are the ones that have been used to build the rest of that software stack.